-NAM (PRI AME PRINT): ADD ADDRESS & TELEPHONE: My s ignature below certifies that I agree with the folk owing: 1.
-I have received the Diagnostic Medical Sono 2.
-I have read the Diagnostic Medical Sonogra 3.
-I understand that I am responsible for all ass dbook, even if they are not stated aloud by the Diag 4.
-I understand all policies stated in the Handb 5.
-I understand the penalties for policy violation and/or misconduct.
-6. I understand the clinical grading procedure. and an increase the state of its the all levels and 7.
-I agree to abide by the professional behavior مطاهما 8.
-I understand that addendums may be made Handbook.
-I agree to abide by the changes presented in writing and require student and iis wiii be 9.
-I agree to adhere to the guidelines and polic Э. r agree to adhere to the guidelines and polic es stated in the Hallabook.
-Signature Date Faculty Witness
+PRI NT NAME: ADI DRESS & TELEPHONE: My s signature below certifies that I agree with the fol lowing: 1.
+I have received the Diagnostic Medical Sono graphy Student Handbook.
+2. I have read the Diagnostic Medical Sonograp bhy Student Handbook.
+3. I understand that I am responsible for all assi even if they are not stated aloud by the Diagram gnments and policies specified in the Handbook, nostic Medical Sonography Faculty.
+4. I understand all policies stated in the Handbo ook.
+5. I understand the penalties for policy violation n and/or misconduct.
+6. I understand the clinical grading procedure.
+7. I agree to abide by the professional behavior requirements stated in the Handbook.
+8. I understand that addendums may be made a t any time that will affect the policies listed in the Handbook.
+I agree to abide by the changes r presented in writing and require student and nade by those addendums.
+Any addendums will be faculty signatures.
+9. I agree to adhere to the guidelines and policies Signature Date Digitature Date Faculty Witness